arshajii/codon-docs-new/docs/start/usage.md

-The `codon` command includes several sub-commands for compiling and executing code.
+The `codon` command includes several subcommands for compiling and executing code.

 ## `codon run`